 Learn how Wild Earth can help your dog live longer and visit the vet less.

-If your Pit Bull starts to develop dry, scaly skin, it may be caused by zinc responsive dermatosis.
-This is a common disorder in Pit Bulls, which can develop from a young age.
-The issue occurs when dogs don’t get enough zinc in their diets.
+If your Pit Bull starts to develop dry, scaly skin, it may be caused by zinc-responsive dermatosis.
+This is a common disorder in pit bulls, which can develop at a young age.
+The issue occurs when dogs don’t get enough zinc in their diets, or cannot digest it properly.
 It’s a main reason we’ve added zinc to our Skin & Coat supplements.
-In rare cases, animals will eat a diet that contains adequate zinc, but the problems are caused as they can't digest it properly.

 We love Pitties!
 But, sometimes they need a little help with their skin issues…

 We love our pets like family and hate to see them uncomfortable.
 The reality is, Pit Bull’s are more susceptible to skin irritations and allergies than some other breeds.
-Fortunatly, by keeping an eye on their activity, watching how they react to their diet, bathing them regularly, and giving them a supplement if you think they need extra support, you can go a long way toward helping them live a more comfortable life!
+Fortunately, by keeping an eye on their activity, watching how they react to their diet, bathing them as directed, and giving them a supplement if you think they need extra support, can go a long way toward helping them live a more comfortable life!

 Tiffany Ruiz Dasilva, VMD, cVMA